ibm-watson-iot/iot-docs/mongodb/README.md

 ```
 FailedBinding 85s (x26 over 7m39s) persistentvolume-controller no persistent volumes available for this claim and no storage class is set
 ```
-then your cluster probably does not have a default storageclass configured.
-To fix that, check for storageclasses:
+then you probably did not specify the correct storage class.
+To fix that, check for storage classes:
 ```
 oc get storageclass
 NAME                          PROVISIONER                             RECLAIMPOLICY   VOLUMEBINDINGMODE      ALLOWVOLUMEEXPANSION   AGE